mrismanaziz/Reforestation/README.md

-## Why don’t seagulls fly over the bay?
-Because then they’d be bay-gulls!
+## Where do young cows eat lunch?
+In the calf-ateria.